Jehovah's Witnesses congregational discipline: Shunning

 Shunning is also practiced when a member formally resigns membership or is deemed to indicate by their actions—such as accepting a blood transfusion or association with another religion or military organization—that they do not wish to be known as a Witness.
 Such individuals are said to have disassociated, and are described by the Watch Tower Society as "lawless".

-When a person is disfellowshipped or is deemed to have disassociated, an announcement is made at the next midweek meeting that the named individual "is no longer one of Jehovah's Witnesses".
-Congregation members are not informed whether a person is being shunned due to "disfellowshipping" or "disassociation", or on what grounds.
+When a person is removed or is deemed to have disassociated, an announcement is made at the next midweek meeting that the named individual "is no longer one of Jehovah's Witnesses", without any elaboration.
 Shunning starts immediately after the announcement is made.
-A notification form is sent to the local branch office and records of the disfellowshipping are saved in the congregational records.
+A notification form is sent to the local branch office and records of the removal are saved in the congregational records.
 Both are kept until at least five years after reinstatement.

 Failure to adhere to the directions on shunning is itself considered a serious offense.
-Members who continue to speak to or associate with a disfellowshipped or disassociated person are said to be sharing in their "wicked works" and may themselves be disfellowshipped.
+Members who continue to socialize with a removed or disassociated person are said to be sharing in their "wicked works" and may themselves be removed.
 Exceptions are made in some cases, such as business relations and immediate family household situations.
-If a disfellowshipped person is living in the same home with other baptized family members, religious matters are not discussed, with the exception of minors, for whose training parents are still responsible.
-Disfellowshipped family members outside the home are shunned.
-Members are instructed to not even greet shunned individuals.
-Disfellowshipped individuals can continue attending public meetings held at the Kingdom Hall, but are shunned by the congregation.
+If a former member is living in the same home with other baptized family members, religious matters are not discussed, with the exception of minors, for whose training parents are still responsible; expelled family members outside the home are shunned.
+For many years, members were instructed to not even greet shunned individuals.
+Since March 2024, members are permitted to invite shunned individuals to congregation meetings or offer brief greetings at meetings, unless the individual is deemed to be an apostate.